venkat24/playlist-maker/README.md

 ## Usage

-You will need Spotify API credentials and Google API credentials (with OAuth access to Youtube Data API v3)
+You will need Spotify API credentials and Google API credentials (with OAuth access to YouTube Data API v3)

 1. Copy `config.py.example` to `config.py` and fill in the API information

 2. `pip install -r requirements.txt` (preferably after creating a virtual env first)

-3. `python playlist-maker.py`
+3. `python playlist_maker.py ~/path/to/chats.txt`

 Happy listening!